 With the development of online research tools, I assume that general information is available to most University students, so my teaching is now mostly devoted to assist my students to make sense of the available information and to develop their own line of thought according to their individual background and interests.

-- What advice would you give to current students and/or young alumni of the School of Music who are pursuing musicology?
+- What advice would you give to current students and/or young alumni of The Herb Alpert School of Music who are pursuing musicology?

 - Love what you do; 2) Find your own path, and most importantly; 3) Use what you know for the betterment of our world.